Home health aides (HHA) are involved with patient care at the most basic medical level.

 Forming Study Groups

-Another reason why students in online home health aide programs struggle are their inability to form study groups.
+Another reason why students in online home health aide programs struggle is their inability to form study groups.

 If you cannot form a group to study with when on an online program, it makes it super difficult to study with someone.